nextcloud/gallery/README.md

 Read about it in the [Administration Manual](https://doc.owncloud.org/server/8.0/admin_manual/configuration_server/js_css_asset_management_configuration.html)

 #### Generating thumbnails
-Some of ownCloud's internal operations make the gallery app very slow
+Some of ownCloud's internal operations make the Gallery app very slow
 * Generating thumbnails the first time you open the app
 * Generating a full screen preview

-Things are in motion to fix preview caching for ownCloud 8.1, but you can benefit from these improvements right now if you're willing to patch yor ownCloud installation.
+Things are in motion to fix preview caching for ownCloud 8.1, but you can benefit from these improvements right now if you're willing to patch your ownCloud installation.

 ```
 $ patch -p1 -l < apps/galleryplus/patches/max-preview.pull.13674.patch